 “We are excited and optimistic about the output of IMI PARADIGM, to provide industry-wide guidance on inclusion of patient insights into the research and development machine of the industry.
 It will enable all players in the healthcare ecosystem to have a shared opinion on how to make this a 2020 and beyond reality.
 Now that we have the guidance, there is no excuse not to do it.”

-To help you embed patient engagement across your organisation, look out for the PARADIGM Recommendations for patient engagement capabilities* that can help your team is prepared for engagement.
+To help you embed patient engagement across your organisation, look out for the PARADIGM Recommendations on required capabilities for patient engagement* that can help your team is prepared for engagement.
 Use the Monitoring and evaluation framework* to help you set the parameters to evaluate the progress and evidence success from the get-go.

 * All PARADIGM tools will be released during the summer of 2020.
 Follow the information on our website.
 The final names of each tool might change.